vbr-calc/pyVBRc/README.md

 vbr = VBRCstruct(file, lut_dimensions=["T_K", "phi", "dg_um"])
 ```

-Now, you can build a grid interpolator for a single method and a single frequency index with the `interpolator` method.
+Now, you can build a grid interpolator for a single method-array and a single frequency index with the `interpolator` method.
 This method also accepts the `log_vars` keyword argument that you can use to specify LUT fields that you want to interpolate in log-space:

 ```python
 import numpy as np